+Encompassed Spectrum

-Encompassed Spectrum The spectrum ranging from the lower band-edge of the lowest active channel frequency to standards.
+The spectrum ranging from the lower band-edge of the lowest active channel frequency to the upper band-edge of the highest active channel frequency on an RF output port.

-Electronic Industries Alliance (EIA) A voluntary body of manufacturers which, among other activities, prepares and publishes data.
-It re-packetizes the video or data into an MPEG transport stream and digitally modulates the digital transport stream onto a downstream RF carrier using quadrature amplitude modulation (OAM).
+Electronic Industries Alliance (EIA) A voluntary body of manufacturers which, among other activities, prepares and publishes standards.

 EQAM EdgeQAM modulator.
-A head end or hub device that receives packets of digital video or system.
+A head end or hub device that receives packets of digital video or data.
+It re-packetizes the video or data into an MPEG transport stream and digitally modulates the digital transport stream onto a downstream RF carrier using quadrature amplitude modulation (QAM).

+FEC Forward Error Correction.
+A class of methods for controlling errors in a communication system.
 FEC sends parity information with the data which can be used by the receiver to check and correct the data.

-FEC Forward Error Correction.
-A class of methods for controlling errors in a communication contiguous channel frequency assignments on an RF output port.

-Gap Channel A channel within the encompassed spectrum which is not active; this occurs with non-
+Gap Channel A channel within the encompassed spectrum which is not active; this occurs with noncontiguous channel frequency assignments on an RF output port.

-Gigahertz (GHz) A unit of frequency; 1,000,000,000 or 10^9 Hz.
+Gigahertz (GHz) A unit of frequency; 1,000,000,000 or 109 Hz.